paulchrisluke/bensley/README.md

 Upload your portfolio images to cloudinary.com and tag them with the relevant tags per category (monday, tuesday, etc).
 We intend to build more flexible tagging functionality at some point.
 Auth through meredith-core
 launch? (will update)

+## We'd love your help making WHY NOT EARTH better

+There are a lot of ways you can contribute to making WHY NOT EARTH better!
+You can report bugs and feature requests or ideally become an ongoing participant in the WHY NOT EARTH Project community and contribute code to the open source project.

+We enthusiastically welcome new contributors to the WHY NOT EARTH Projects **_even if you have no experience being part of an open source project_**.

+If you're new to **contributing to the WHY NOT EARTH open source project**, sign up for our [Discord](https://discord.gg/EBpyFM3) and say Hi!